 If a reluctant male has obvious health concerns, it is even more important to encourage him to get checked.
 Don’t wait for something small to become a health crisis.
 Hospital bills, time off work and major lifestyle changes can be costly.

 Some men need a reminder that seeing the doctor isn’t a waste of resources.
-In fact, it is one of the most important things he can do for his family.
 Let him know that these screenings can go a long way toward keeping him in tip-top shape physically and financially:

 - Yearly blood pressure screening